KOMODO NATIONAL PARK

-PANTAI PADAR Kecil
+Pantai PADAR Kecil

 This is a small island located on the south side of the bay of Padar.
-The exploration dive we made was rather disappointing and was characterized by poor visibility and little interesting marine life.
+The exploration dive we made was rather disappointing and was characterized by poor visibility and very interesting marine life.
 It is a protected area that is exempt from currents and swell.

-SOUTH RINCA - Horseshoe Bay
+SOUTH Rinca - Horseshoe Bay

 NUSA CODE Kecil

 On the northwest side of Nusa Kode, the island south of Rinca, is a dive site formed by a smaller island which a channel is formed between Nusa code and Nusa Kode Kecil.
-The flow can be pretty, but the supply of nutrient-rich water results in a very healthy piece of coral reef with numerous reef fish.
+The flow can be pretty but the supply of nutrient-rich water results in a very healthy piece of coral reef with numerous reef fish.